Sylvester & Tweety: Breakfast on the Run

 Sylvester & Tweety: Breakfast on the Run, known as Looney Tunes: Twouble! in North America, is a 2D and isometric, pseudo-3D platform video game developed by Bit Managers and published by Infogrames for the Game Boy Color in 1998.
 It features the Looney Tunes characters Sylvester and Tweety.
-Other Looney Tunes include Bugs Bunny, Daffy Duck, Granny, Hector the Bulldog and Taz.
+Other Looney Tunes include Bugs Bunny, Daffy Duck, Granny, Hector the Bulldog, Taz, Pepé Le Pew and Marvin the Martian.

 Gameplay

 The player controls Sylvester and navigates him through 5 levels, which are divided into 2 parts (2D Mode and 3D Mode).
 Sylvester tries to capture Tweety while avoiding enemies and obstacles.
 Key items can be stored in the inventory and combined to make a helpful, new item if the player has the right combination.
 A password system is used to save progress.

 Reception

 IGN gave it a rating of 5/10.
 Los Angeles Times remarked “an adventure-style game that lacks almost any redeeming quality.”